-It is important to state that not all spin-out companies are successful and grow into viable, self-sustaining, long term businesses.
-Where spin-out companies fail and the University has not assigned the IP rights, the IP rights could potentially be either licenced or used to form the basis for new spin-out company subject to securing an appropriate route as per Stage 6.
+It is important to state that not all spin-out companies are successful and grow into viable, self-sustaining, long-term businesses.
+Where spin-out companies fail and the University has not assigned the IP rights, the IP rights could potentially be either licensed or used to form the basis for new spin-out company subject to securing an appropriate route as per Stage 6.

-Led by the Commercialisation Manager and/or Head of Commercialisation with support from the supported by Commercialisation Administrator, Finance and Research & KE Contracts Teams as required
+Led by the Commercialisation Manager and/or Head of Commercialisation with support from the supported by Commercialisation Administrator, Finance and Research and KE Contracts Teams as required.